ansys/pymechanical/doc/source/index.rst

 ^^^^^^^^^^^^^^^^^
 PyMechanical's embedded instance is based on `pythonnet <http://pythonnet.github.io/>_`.
-Rather than starting a new process for Mechanical, a Mechanical object (which is implemented in .NET) is directly loaded into python memory using ``pythonnet``.
-From there, the entire application data model is available for use from Python code.
+Rather than starting a new process for Mechanical, a Mechanical object (which is implemented in .NET) is directly loaded into Python memory using ``pythonnet``.
+From there, Mechanical's entire data model is available for use from Python code.

-For comprehensive information on this feature, see the :ref:`ref_user_guide_embedding`.
+For comprehensive information on this feature, see :ref:`ref_user_guide_embedding`.